 - A Board of Education resolution that Scarsdale will reduce its carbon footprint by 10% below 1990 levels by 2020, a significant reduction for a community that has grown considerably since 1990;

 - A planned energy control program, to be paid for through energy savings, including new thermostats and lighting, and improving the tightness and insulation of the envelope of each building.

-Many teachers have now introduced sustainability concepts in their classroom, and formal curriculum change is slowly happening.
-The teachers who are active in sustainability education are serving as models and inspiration for their colleagues to understand how and where Education for Sustainability fits across disciplines and grade levels.
+Many teachers have now introduced sustainability concepts in their classroom, and formal curriculum change is happening over time.
+The teachers who are active in sustainability education are serving as models and inspiration for their colleagues to understand how and where Education for Sustainability fits across disciplines and grade

 Educators Learn Best Practices for a new Era in Sustainability Education

 The College of New Rochelle has developed one of the first programs to build environmental literacy of students in an undergraduate teacher certification programs.
 The initiative started when Dr. Diane Quandt, Chair of the Education Department and Dr. Faith Kostel-Hughes, Director of Environmental Studies, attended CELF’s Summer Institute, where they learned about sustainability activities appropriate for elementary school students, and wrote an extensive curriculum for their undergraduate students.
 Then they set about making it a reality.

 The environmental education program for undergraduate students models the integration of environmental education in the classroom by infusing environmental content into the teaching of educational concepts to their students.
 For example, the students’ unit plans are based on an environmental topic.
 They learn about climate change while learning about vocabulary instruction.

 The College has also added two new one-credit courses to the education major, one focused on the challenge of teaching about climate change, and the other specifically on teaching the Hudson Valley.